-This policy was adopted by Governors at

-the meeting held on:
+This policy was adopted by Governors at the meeting held on : 8 th June 2022

-Signed (Chair of Governors):
+Signed (Chair of Governors): Gustav MacLeod

 Governing Body minute ref:

-Date of Review:
+Date of Review: Summer 23

 Introduction

 At Ellingham Church of England Primary School Relationships and Sex Education will be appropriate to the age and development of the child.
 It will be taught with sensitivity and an appreciation of children's differing needs.